 Diabetes doesn’t have to be a daily inconvenience.
 With a healthy lifestyle and a positive attitude, diabetes can be kept at bay and taken down!

-However, before we can start to fight diabetes, it is important to understand how it is caused…
+However, before we can start to fight diabetes with healthy foods and a lifestyle for diabetics, it is important to understand how it is caused

 What causes Diabetes?

 Diabetes is diagnosed when your body cannot properly process sugar in the bloodstream, which leads to constant high levels of sugar in the body.
 This means that the pancreas must make much more insulin than usual, and thus it can end up in your blood sugar levels spiking up and dropping down like a rollercoaster.

 Usually, medication is used to try and treat diabetes, but this may not be the best solution as it only targets the symptoms and not the root of the problem.